- Food and Cooking»

 The cattle that supply our beef generally spend the last few months of their lives on crowded feedlots, where they fatten up on corn, cereals and animal by products.
-Because of the crowded conditions, it is necessary to administer antibiotics to prevent the cows from getting sick.
+This is an unnatural diet for the animals, and because of the crowded conditions it is necessary to administer antibiotics to prevent them from getting sick.

 The story is similar when it comes to dairy cows, chickens, pigs and other animals raised for meat.
 High-density farming causes the use of antibiotics to be necessary, and the conditions are inhumane for the animals.
 Truthfully, I could not even look at the pictures of factory-farmed chickens when I was researching this article.

 Modern industrial farming and food distribution burns large quantities of fossil fuels.
 According to a study done by John Hopkins Bloomberg School of Public Health, on average, it takes three calories of energy to make one calorie of food.
 That does not even consider what is used in transporting the food to where it will be consumed.

 Chemical fertilizers and pesticides account for as much as 40 percent of the energy used in food production.
 The modern practice of making synthetic fertilizers from natural gas and atmospheric nitrogen takes a lot of energy.
 If farmers used locally produced manure, it would be more energy-efficient than synthetic fertilizers.
 However, because livestock is raised far from where crops are being grown, the manure is seen as a waste product rather than a resource.
 The grains that feed the animals must be nourished with synthetic fertilizers, and then trucked to the site where the animals are raised.